The Difference Between Linear & Circular Economy

 Published on: 16.08.2019

 The world population is booming and at the same time it is draining out the Earth’s natural resources at an alarming rate.
-The growing human need for food, water, housing, clothing, and recreation take a heavy toll on the environment.
-These are the reasons why many countries have decided to switch from linear to a circular economy.
+The growing human need for food, water, housing, clothing, and recreation takes a heavy toll on the environment.
+These are the reasons why many countries have decided to switch from linear to circular economy.

-What is linear economy?
+What is the linear economy?

 It is not called linear because it has been around for a long-long time.
-It is a traditional model based on ‘take-make-consume-waste’ approach to using resources.
+It is a traditional model based on the ‘take-make-consume-waste’ approach to using resources.
 The raw material is transformed into a product and after it ends its life cycle is thrown to waste.
 What experts and non-experts know for sure is that if the model is not replaced, the world will approach a tipping point where it will lose the capacity to sustain itself.